 5. Relax Your Body

-Meditation isn't just a treat for your mind; it's a treat for your body as well.
-Did you know that meditating is a proven tool to lower your blood pressure?
-To get the full bodily effects of meditation, you need to make sure your body is as relaxed as your mind.
+Meditation isn't just a treat for your mind; it's also a benefit for your body.
+Did you know that meditation is a proven tool for lowering your blood pressure?
+To experience the full physical benefits of meditation, ensure your body is as relaxed as your mind.
 You can start this process by relaxing your jaw.
 If that's new to you, clench and unclench it right now, paying attention to how relaxing it feels.
-You want to feel your chin move down and a little out- away from your neck.
+You want to feel your chin move down and a little out away from your neck.
 These should be small muscle movements-someone would only see them if they were staring at you intently.
 Once your jaw is unclenched, find a half smile.
 You don't need to cheese like you're getting your grade two photos done, slightly turn up the sides of your mouth.
-It may feel like your mouth didn't change position at all - but practice it in the mirror a few times.
-You'll see a subtle smile turns your face happier by about 10%.
-Finally, roll your shoulders back and move your neck around, if neck movement feels good.
+It may feel like your mouth didn't change position at all, but practice it in the mirror a few times to get a better sense of it.
+You'll see that a subtle smile turns your face happier by about 10%.
+Finally, roll your shoulders back and move your neck around; if the movement feels good, proceed.
 Most people hold a lot of stress on their shoulders and work all day with them hunched over.
-Imagine sliding your shoulder blades down your body and a little bit together.
-This motion will straighten your spine too, into an almost neutral posture.
-The trick is not to lose it while you're doing your meditation.
+Imagine sliding your shoulder blades down your body and slightly together.
+This motion will also straighten your spine, putting it into an almost neutral posture.
+The trick is not to lose focus while you're meditating.

 6. Find a Breathing Pattern You Like

 There is a school of thought that believes in holding your breath between exhaling and inhaling.
 There is truth to some of what they think.
 But truth or not, don't force yourself into a breathing pattern you don't like.
-Some people feel the breath holding or gap between breaths sequence feels hard unnatural.
+Some people find the breath-holding or gap between breaths sequence difficult and unnatural.
 That's fine-they should find another model that they enjoy.
 In general, you want your exhale to be longer than your inhale.
 Try the five-seven pattern at the start.
 Inhale for five counts and exhale for five counts.
 You can use your heartbeat if it's obvious to you in your space.
 Want to give your body a break between breaths?
 Try the five, seven, three methods.
-Where you take a three-second count before inhaling again after your exhale.
-Another thing to know about meditative breathing-it's almost always breathing through your nose and out through your mouth.
+You take a three-second count before inhaling again after you exhale.
+Another thing to know about meditative breathing is that it's almost always done by breathing through your nose and out through your mouth.
 But there's no wrong answer.
 If you have a cold and breathing through your nose isn't an option-don't skip your meditation!
+Natural light helps improve concentration and encourages a sense of calm, so consider meditating near a window if possible.

 7. Use Guided Meditations

 Some people never leave the comfort of guided meditations.
-Even if they've been meditating for ten plus years.
+Even if they’ve been meditating for ten years or more.
 Guided meditations give people structure and gentle guidance throughout the meditation process.
 A calm voice usually speaks over some white noise-like nature sounds.
-They remind you to breathe and give you suggestions on what to concentrate.
+They remind you to breathe and offer suggestions on what to focus on.
 Some may even suggest mantras for you to repeat.
-The downside of guided meditations is that it's hard to find any that are less than ten minutes long online.
-If you're starting, ten minutes is a long time.
-Try listening to a ten minute guided meditation for sleep, before bed.
-That way if you don't finish your meditation, it's because you fell into a peaceful slumber.
+Many people also benefit from following a structured meditation course, either through an app or an online program, to help them stay motivated and focused.
+The downside of guided meditations is that it’s hard to find any that are less than ten minutes long online.
+If you’re starting, ten minutes can seem like a long time.
+Try listening to a ten-minute guided meditation for sleep before bed.
+That way, if you don’t finish your meditation, it’s because you fell into a peaceful slumber.
+Choosing calming colours for the walls contributes to a peaceful atmosphere, so consider this when setting up your meditation space.

 8. Cool Down

 Think of meditation as a little workout for your brain.
 You don't want to jump right back into what you were doing before you let your mind recover.
 Just like you wouldn't run three miles and then immediately sit back down at your desk and start typing.
-You'd slow to a walk and then do some stretches-cooling your body down.
+You'd slow to a walk and then do some stretches to cool your body down.
 Do the same thing when you've finished your meditation.
 Stretch a little and give yourself thirty more seconds to let your brain return to its non-meditative state.
-And yes-that counts as making your meditation 30 seconds longer!
+And yes, that counts as making your meditation 30 seconds longer!

 Meditation Tips